-Our schedule of events is rich with opportunity, and it changes often.
+Our schedule of events changes often.
 You’ll find many good, info-packed workshops to help you with your gardens, as well as terrific craft and foodie classes.
 Click on the SIGN UP NOW link on any individual workshop to register.
 Don’t delay because they fill quickly.
 This list is chronological.

 Here’s how it works: Register online, in the store or by phone to reserve your spot; classes fill quickly.
 All workshop materials are included in the class cost, unless otherwise stated.
 Prepayment is required when registering; debit and credit cards are accepted.
 Click the link on the workshop or call 602-279-9510 to register.